junxit/us-congress-bills-109/bill.md

     >       - **(ii)** of all payments made for insured losses; and
     >     - **(C)** certification of its compliance with the provisions of this subsection.
     > - **(c)** *Mandatory availability* Each entity that meets the definition of an insurer under section 102—
-    >   - **(1)** shall make available, in all of its covered lines of insurance policies, coverage for insured losses that does not differ materially from the terms, amounts, and other coverage limitations applicable to losses arising from events other than acts of terrorism; and
+    >   - **(1)** shall make available, in all of its covered lines of insurance policies, coverage for insured losses that does not differ materially from the terms, amounts, and other coverage limitations applicable to losses arising from events other than acts of terrorism;
-    >   - **(2)** shall make available, in any of its covered lines of insurance policies that exclude coverage for losses resulting from NBCR terrorism, coverage for losses resulting from NBCR terrorism that may differ materially from the terms, amounts, and other coverage limitations applicable to losses arising from events other than NBCR terrorism.
+    >   - **(2)** shall make available, in any of its covered lines of insurance policies that exclude coverage for losses resulting from NBCR terrorism, coverage for losses resulting from NBCR terrorism that may differ materially from the terms, amounts, and other coverage limitations applicable to losses arising from events other than NBCR terrorism; and
+    >   - **(3)** shall make available, in any life insurance policy, coverage that does not preclude future lawful foreign travel by the person insured, and shall not charge a premium for such coverage that is excessive and not based on a good faith actuarial analysis.
     > - **(d)** *State residual market insurance entities*
-    >   - **(1)** *In general* The Secretary shall issue regulations, as soon as practicable after the date of enactment of this Act, that apply the provisions of this title to State residual market insurance entities and State workers’ compensation funds.
+    >   - **(1)** *In general* The Secretary shall issue regulations, as soon as practicable after the date of enactment of this Act, that apply the provisions of this title to State residual market insurance entities, State workers’ compensation funds, and State workers’ compensation reinsurance pools.
     >   - **(2)** *Treatment of certain entities* For purposes of the regulations issued pursuant to paragraph (1)—
     >     - **(A)** a State residual market insurance entity that does not share its profits and losses with private sector insurers shall be treated as a separate insurer; and
     >     - **(B)** a State residual market insurance entity that shares its profits and losses with private sector insurers shall not be treated as a separate insurer, and shall report to each private sector insurance participant its share of the insured losses of the entity, which shall be included in each private sector insurer’s insured losses.